This page is currently under development. Check back in soon!

 Our goal is to create an environment that promotes the growth and diversity of our native species.
-The Riccarton community includes green spaces, such as Riccarton Bush and corridors bordering tributaries of the Avon River, which could form sanctuaries for our native species to thrive, but this isn’t possible with current pest populations.
+The wider Riccarton community includes green spaces, such as Riccarton Bush and corridors bordering tributaries of the Avon River, which could form sanctuaries for our native species to thrive, but this isn’t possible with current pest populations.
 We are striving to make change, this starts in the backyards of our community.

 Thanks to our sponsors and collaborators!